-- Big Bad Duumvirate: Though Chang acts as the main villain for most of the movie, he's part of a larger conspiracy which includes Admiral Cartwright, Colonel West and the Romulan Ambassador.
+- Big Bad Duumvirate: Though Chang acts as the main villain for most of the movie, he's part of a larger conspiracy which includes Lieutenant Valeris, Admiral Cartwright, Colonel West, and the Romulan Ambassador.

-- Big Damn Heroes: Sulu and the USS Excelsior swooping in to even up the fight against General Chang and his Bird of Prey.
+- Sulu and the USS Excelsior swooping in to even up the fight against General Chang and his Bird-of-Prey.
 While the original plan was to play this trope straight, the end result is a slight subversion; Excelsior doesn't do much but provide a second target at first, giving the Enterprise a much-needed breather.
 Once Chang's ship is revealed by the first hit on its hull, though, Sulu takes full advantage of the reveal to add his ship's weight to the fight.
 Sulu states quite explicitly that he knows all the Excelsior is on their arrival is another duck in Chang's shooting gallery.Captain Sulu: Alright... now we've given them something else to shoot at.

 - In the novelisation, Enterprise is specifically described as trying to hold out until Excelsior can arrive with better sensors and stronger shields.
 Compare Wellington deciding to hold on at Waterloo until Blucher could arrive with the necessary reinforcements to beat Napoleon, but it being the British who, in shooting Napoleon's Old Guard to a standstill, triggered the French rout.